Owes163/ozzymeet/README.md

 OzzyMeet is a real-time video conferencing application inspired by Google Meet.
 It allows users to create and join meeting rooms where they can communicate through video, audio, and chat using WebRTC technology.

-The project demonstrates a full-stack real-time communication system using React, NestJS, WebRTC, and Socket.io.
+This project demonstrates a full-stack real-time communication system built using React, NestJS, WebRTC, and Socket.io.

 🚀 Features